 Train drivers may get free travel, but only with the operating company they work for.
 For example, Southeastern says its drivers and eligible family members can enjoy free travel on their company's services.

-However, the Rail Delivery Group offers Staff Travel Cards which can be used to get heavily discounted national rail tickets.
+Meanwhile, the Rail Delivery Group offers Staff Travel Cards which can be used to get heavily discounted national rail tickets.

 How many hours does a train driver work?